eurobios-mews-labs/pasts/readme.md

 This packages aims to structure the way time series analysis and forecasting is done.

-Low code module for expert modeler
+**Low code** module for expert modeler

-It is built on top of several methods
+It is built on top of several module

 * Scipy and statsmodel for testing
 * Scipy for signal processing